Pepe joins Besiktas after 10 years at Real Madrid

-BARCELONA Portugal international Pepe has signed for Besiktas, the Turkish champions announced on Tuesday, bringing to an end 10 incident-pakced years with Spanish giants Real Madrid.
+BARCELONA (Reuters) - Portugal international Pepe has signed for Besiktas, the Turkish champions announced on Tuesday, bringing to an end 10 incident-pakced years with Spanish giants Real Madrid.

 The 34-year-old Brazilian-born defender joined Real from Porto in 2007 for 30 million euros (£26.3 million), winning the Liga title in his first campaign.